ane/ane.github.io/_drafts/streaming-http-requests.md

 the underlying concurrency and parallelism.
 That is to say, the developer is free to model the data in a computation as a *flow* of data from one place to another.
 Now, while this is an exciting subject by itself, this post isn't about reactive programming, but a particular use case for it.
-I assume some familiarity with `akka-streams`, so if you find some of the terms confusing, refer to the Akka documentation for more information.
+I assume some familiarity with reactive programming and the terms Akka Streams uses, so if you find some of the terms confusing, refer to the Akka documentation for more information.
+To those familiar with the former but not with the latter, a Flow is a Processor.

 ## Problem description